- Third-year law students may take the February 2023 Virginia Bar Exam - More information

 On this website, you will find:

 - Frequently Asked Questions about admission to the Virginia Bar.

-- Information about the Bar Examination and all its components, including the Character & Fitness Questionnaire.
+- Information about the Bar Exam and all its components, including the Character & Fitness Questionnaire.

 - Information on the Law Reader Program.

-- Information on Military Legal Assistance Attorney, Foreign Legal Consultant, and Virginia State Bar Reinstatement.
+- Information on Military Legal Assistance Attorney, Military Spouse Provisional Admission, Foreign Legal Consultant, Virginia Corporate Counsel, Part I, Virginia Legal Aid Counsel, and Virginia State Bar Reinstatement.

 We can be contacted at the address and phone number below or by accessing the Contact Us page.
 We try to respond to all correspondence within 48 hours of our receipt, workload permitting.
 In order to give our staff time to perform all of their required duties, our voice telephone lines are open between the hours of 9:00 to 12:00 and 1:00 to 4:00 Monday through Friday.
 At other times (or if all lines are busy during those hours), you will hear a recording.
 Before calling, please see if your questions can be answered by the information on this site.

 If you feel overwhelmed and want to talk, the Virginia Judges and Lawyers Assistance Program (VJLAP) is there for you.
 The Virginia Judges and Lawyers Assistance Program is an independent non-profit organization which provides confidential, non-disciplinary assistance to lawyers, judges, law students, legal professionals, and their family members who experience impairment as a result of substance abuse and/or mental health conditions.

 For more information, please contact VJLAP at firstname.lastname@example.org or 877-545-4682 (24/7).
 Services are complimentary, confidential and non-disciplinary.